andyion1/FireworksSimulator/README.md

 - MonoGame Framework

 ### Building the Project
-1. Clone this repository from the GitLab 510 group, section 1 group, ionita group
+1. Clone this repository from the **GitHub repository**
 2. Open the solution in Visual Studio 2022
-4. Build the solution & run it
+3. Build the solution & run it

 ### Running the Application

-**Option 2: Download from CI Pipeline**
+**Option 2: Download from GitHub Actions**
-1. Go to the GitLab repository
+1. Go to this GitHub repository
-2. Navigate to CI/CD -> Pipelines
+2. Click on the **Actions** tab
-3. Select the latest successful pipeline
+3. Select the latest successful workflow run
+4. Scroll down to the **Artifacts** section
-4. Download the `artifacts` from the `build:release` job
+5. Download the `build-release` artifact
-5. Unzip and run `FireworksSimulator.exe`
+6. Unzip and run `FireworksSimulator.exe`

 ## Controls